Focus on Advocacy

 It is important to make appointments with the legislators as far in advance as possible.
 At this time, all appointments will be virtual.
 We are not sure what technology platform legislators will be using for these appointments, and many details are likely to be released in advance of the January 11 session start date.

 Input your address here to get the names of the Representatives and Senator(s) for you, your school district, and their contact information.
 Members should consult with their local PTA, council, or region advocacy chair for assistance in making legislator appointments.
 Appointments may begin as early as 8:00 am.

 What do you say during an appointment with a legislator?
 WSPTA encourages you to visit our advocacy page, where you will find our 2021 WSPTA Legislative Platform, as well as a detailed one-page handout for each legislative priority in the drop-down lists under “Legislative Platform.”
 These one-page handouts are great sources of talking points and can be given to legislators as well.
-In addition, due to the visual opportunities provided by a remote session, we’ll be uploading position videos, which you can use as a start to your meeting or in advance to explain your support for a legislative priority.
+In addition, due to the visual opportunities provided by a remote session, videos on each of the positions have been uploaded which you can use as a start to your meeting or in advance to explain your support for a legislative priority.